gwvt/thirteen-vue-spa/README.md

 # thirteen-vue-spa
 ## a presentation app
+This single-page app demonstrates how to do things with Vue.js.

 ## to view the app online
 See it [here](https://gwvt.github.io/thirteen-vue-spa/).
 Vue devtools and warnings are turned on for production so you can kick the tires.